Focus on you

 This section provides additional information on the unique features of each plan type as well as the different tax-savings account(s) available with each medical plan.
 Remember, the medical plans are all available through Meritain Health (using the Aetna network) and cover the same medical services and prescription drugs.
 But how they work and how you pay for care differs.
 Explore this section to help you decide which plan is the best fit for you and your family.

-When asked, “Who is your health insurance carrier?,” simply reply your coverage is through Meritain Health, with the Aetna Choice® Point of Service (POS) II network.
+When asked, “Who is your health insurance carrier?” simply reply your coverage is through Meritain Health, with the Aetna Choice® Point of Service (POS) II network.
 Included Health is also available every step of the way to help you navigate the health care system.
 Together, they work behind the scenes to ensure your best overall member experience.
 Here's how they partner for you:

 How Meritain Health and Included Health work together to support you